shuuryou/soundrestore/README.md

 # System Sound Player
 **A small C# program that will restore the logon, logoff, and unlock program events in Windows 10.**

 In Windows 10, Microsoft removed the ability for the operating system to play a sound when logging on, logging off, or unlocking the computer.
-This program will help you get these program events back, because like everything the Windows team do, the removal of these program events was only half-assed.
+This program will help you get these program events back, because like everything the Shell Team at Microsoft does, the removal of these program events was only half-assed.

 What was removed in Windows 10 was the ability for the operating system to actually play back a configured sound file.
 This was supposedly because they had optimized startup and shutdown so much that they couldn't get the sounds to play reliably anymore.
 However, the ability to set a sound file via the control panel still exists and has just been hidden.